WooodHead/docs/2018/tool/docker/docker.md

 as the OS tax, or VM tax - every OS your install consumes resources!

 The container engine takes OS resources such as the process tree, the filesystem,and the network stack.
 The Container model has a single kernel running in the host OS.
 It's possible to run tens or hundreds of containers on a single host with every container sharing that single OS/kernet.
 That means a single OS consuming CPU,RAM and storage.
 A single OS that needs licensing.
 A single OS that needs upgrading and patching.
 And a single OS kernel presenting an attack surface.
 All in all , a single OS tax bill.
 There's no kernel inside of a container that needs locating,decompressing,and intiallizing associated with a normal kernel bootstrap.
 None of that is needed when starting a container!
 The single shared kernel, down at the OS level, is already started!
 Net result, containers can start in less than a second.
 The only thing that has an impact on container start time is the time it takes to start the applicaton it's running.

+At a high level, we can say the hypervisors perform hardware virtualization - they carve up physical hardware resources into virtual versions.
+On the other hand, containers perform OS virtualization - they carve up OS resources into virtual version.

+The VM tax

+The VM model carves low-level hardware resources into VMs.
+Each VM is a software construct containing virtual CPU, virtual RAM, virtual disk etc. As such, every VM needs its own OS to claim, initialize, and manage all of those virtual resources.
+And sadly, every OS comew tih its own set of baggage and overheads.
+For example, every OS consumes a slice of CPU, a slice of RAM, a slice of storage etc. Most need their own licenses as well as people and infrastructure to patch and upgrade them.
+Each OS also presents a sizeable attack surface.
+We often refer to all of this as the OS tax, or VM tax - every OS you install consumes resources!

+The container model has a single kernel running in the host OS.
+It's possible to run tens or hundreds of containers on a single host with every container sharing that single OS/kernel.
+That means a single OS consuming CPU, RAM, and storage.
+A single OS that needs licensing.
+A single OS that needs patching and upgrading.
+And kernel presenting an attack surface.
+All in all, a single OS tax bill!

+Starting time

+Because a container isn't a full-blown OS, it stars much faster than a VM.
+Remember,there's no kernel inside of a container that needs locating, decompressing, and initializing - not to mention all of the hardware enumerating and initializing associated with a normal kernel bootstrap.
+None of that is needed wehn starting a container!
+The sinlge shared kernel, down at the OS level, is already started!
+Net result, containers can start in less than a second.
+The only thing that has an impact on container start time is the time it takes to start the application it's running.

 ## Docker Remote API